 Limitations.
 The digital library does not contain all publications published by State of Utah agencies, counties, and cities.

 Many born-digital publications still exist solely on agency web sites or in their possession.
 If a current publication you need is not in the collection, please notify us.
 We can usually locate it and get it loaded and indexed within 72 hours.

 Many historical documents exist only in print format in the collection of the State Library.
 For additional and earlier publications please search the Utah State Library Division's Online Catalog.
 Print-only publications can be borrowed by interlibrary loan.

-Digital Archives.
-The State Publications Digital Archives provides a wide variety of information taken from state government websites and archived through the facilities of Internet Archive, the largest publicly accessible permanent repository of web-based information on the face of the earth.
+Website Archives.
+The state publications Website Archives provides a wide variety of information taken from state government websites and archived through the facilities of Internet Archive, the largest publicly accessible permanent repository of web-based information on the face of the earth.
 State websites are selectively crawled for useful information and available even after agencies remove the information from the web, creating permanent public access.
 The collection is constantly updated, and contains separate collections reflecting different aspect of state government information and services.

 Usage.
 All publications are in the public domain unless otherwise noted.